henok-9/text-generator/README.md

 # text-generator
-this program uses Markov-chain generation model to predict the next word within a pseudo sentence.
+this program uses a Markov-chain generation model to predict the next word within a pseudo sentence.